petereon/battleship/NOTES.md

 Driver & Navigator: G

-- 🚧 Write the BDD test for the health check endpoint UAT 11.1
+- ✅ Write the BDD test for the health check endpoint UAT 11.1
-- ⚠ commit
+- ✅ commit
-- ⚠ Write unite tests for the health check endpoint UAT 11.
+- ✅ Write unit tests for the health check endpoint UAT 11.1
+- ✅ commit
+- ✅ Implement the health endpoint
-- ⚠ commit
+- ✅ commit